1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

       ![Released cap](../assets/images/frame_K2Pro_cap-rail_web.jpg)
     - See the following picture for getting an idea of how it should look like when all parts are dismounted for taking away the housing.
       ![Released caps](../assets/images/mainboard_K2Pro_open-box_underside_web.jpg)
+    - You now have to disconnect all wires.
     - Once you have completed this step, you can then just pull out the enclosure.
 It's shoved in between those two outer rails of the base frame, some plastic noses are guiding it in one of the v-slots.
       ![Plastic nose in v-slot](../assets/images/mainboard_K2Pro_case-sliders_web.jpg)